The School House in Ireland: Architecture and Meaning (contd…)

 NGR: 127450, 191785

-Over the past few years I’ve spent a good deal of time in the Burren, specifically around the village of Carron, and the large turlough, or seasonal lake that’s located there.
-Here, the landscape is rich in historical and archaeological sites with more than 90 megalithic burial monuments in the area.
-However lately I’ve been drawn to monuments of the more recent past, and the vernacular architecture of the past two centuries.
+Located near the village of Carron and the large turlough, (or seasonal lake) situated there, Kilnaboy National School sits in a landscape that is rich in historical and archaeological sites, with more than 90 megalithic burial monuments in the area.
+However, the Burren also contains monuments from the more recent past: namely the vernacular architecture of the past two centuries.

-Travelling from Corofin toward Leamenah, you’ll pass the little village of Kilnaboy (any fan of the Father Ted TV series will know this as the location of Craggy Island Parochial House).
-The village is most notable for its imposing 11th century Church visible from the roadside, and so it’s quaint 18th/19th century streetscape is very often overlooked; In recent years, the former post office here has been turned into an exhibition space, aptly named ‘X-PO’.
-And close by you’ll find a former school house built in 1884 but now derelict and empty.
-It was of course this building that I came to see at the invitation of its present owner, PJ Curtis.
+Travelling from Corofin toward Leamenah, you will pass the little village of Kilnaboy (any fan of the Father Ted TV series will know this as the location of Craggy Island Parochial House).
+The village is most notable for its imposing eleventh-century church which is visible from the roadside, and so the quaint features if its eighteenth-nineteenth century streetscape is very often overlooked.
+In recent years, the former post office here has been turned into an exhibition space, aptly named ‘X-PO’.
+And close by is a former schoolhouse, built in 1884, but now derelict and empty.
 Continue reading Kilnaboy National School, Kilnaboy townland, Co.
 Clare→

 Drumbonniv National School, Drumbonniv townland, Co.
 Clare